Infectious Disease · Mycobacterial Infections

 Treatment

 Initiate RIPE therapy.
 Isoniazid requires pyridoxine (B6) to prevent peripheral neuropathy.
-Ethambutol requires baseline eye exams due to optic neuritis.
-Rifampin causes orange-colored body fluids.
+Ethambutol causes optic neuritis; Pyrazinamide is associated with hyperuricemia.

 Prognosis